FEUP-LDTS-2022/project-l05gr06/docs/README.md

 - Localizes and partitions behavior for different states.
 - Makes state transitions explicit.
-- We don’t need to have a long set of conditional if or switch statements associated with the various states; instead, polimorphism is used to activate the right behavior.
+- We don’t need to have a long set of conditional if or switch statements associated with the various states; instead, polymorphism is used to activate the right behavior.
 - There are now more classes and instances to manage, but still in a reasonable number.

 Therefore, we considered this to be the best pattern to achieve different sections of our game, keeping a good OOP